Glencoe Math Course 2 Volume 1 Common Core Student Edition Chapter 2 Percents Exercise

 Page 102 Exercise 6 Problem 12

-Given: The table is showing percentages equivalent to real numbers.
+Given: The table shows percentages equivalent to real numbers.

 We have to write a real-world problem based on the values of the table.